Improving awareness, attitude and practices towards humane treatment of animals among animal owners in Arusha.

-In the Education programme area, ASPA works to provide animal welfare education in schools, villages and to the public in Arusha municipality and rural districts.
+In the Education programme area, ASPA works to provide animal welfare education in schools, villages and to the public in Arusha region with its all districts.
 This is done through;

 Increasing public interest and debate on issues of animal welfare:

 Schools, community centers and media outlets are engaged to initiate debate on animal welfare issues whilst ASPA works on disseminating education information on animal welfare and rights to further catalyze these discussions.

 Community participation in mobilizing and policing against ill treatment of animals

 The provisions in the Animal Welfare Act (2008) instruct any state veterinarian or police office above the rank of constable to enforce the law on animal welfare.
 ASPA works to mobilize its members and the community in Arusha to take up the role of community policing to ensure humane treatment of animal and where necessary engage the rule of law against inhumane treatment of animals.

 Increase media coverage of animal welfare issues:

 ASPA works with media companies and outlets in Arusha region to increase the number of articles and information printed and aired on animal welfare and rights issues.
 We work to develop some of the content while also working closely with media practitioners to build a network of media ambassadors on the plight of animals to ensure these issues are covered.

 Adoption of humane slaughter for animals in all abattoirs in Arusha:

 ASPA works closely with butchers and abattoirs to provide education on humane animal slaughter practices.
 This is to ensure that animals are treated with respect in the slaughter process but also improve the shelf life of animal products from the livestock industry in Arusha.

 Steady growth in membership and number of schools

 This is done through revitalizing old members and running a membership drive programme to recruit and retain new members in ASPA.
 The programme has diverse activities and opportunities for members to take full advantage of their membership and contribute to ASPA initiatives.